Timothy-J-Warner/membrane-flux-analysis-tool/README.md

 ## Usage

-- Update the files constants.csv, test_conditions.csv and config.csv
+- Update the files membrane_properties.csv, test_conditions.csv and experiment_configuration.csv
-- Ensure there are data files for analysis and the file name and path match the code.
+- Data files in folder "data" have name with form Channel_i.csv where i is a sequential integer starting from 0.
 - Run the python code
 - Flux data stored in outputs.csv

 ## Configuration

-constants.csv file contains:
+membrane_properties.csv file contains:
+  - Membrane type (HF or FS).
+Input HF for hollow fiber membranes and FS for flat sheet membranes
   - Flat sheet area (m^2).
 Only utilized when flat sheet membrane is selected
   - Hollow fiber membrane length (Length (cm)).
 Only utilized when hollow fiber membrane is selected
   - Hollow fiber membrane outside diameter (Diameter (mm)).
 Only utilized when hollow fiber membrane is selected
   - Number of membranes tested simultaneously (number of membranes flowing to a single load cell)

+experiment_configuration.csv file contains:
+  - Number of load cells
+  - Input pressure unit (bar or PSI or MPa)
   - The length of time over which the mass change will be measured for flux calculations (Test Duration (s))
+  - The data interval at which the load cell collects data (Data Interval (s))
-  - The temperature of the room at which the test took place
+  - The temperature of the room at which the test took place (C)

-Flat sheet area (m^2),  Fiber Length (cm),  Fiber Diameter (mm),    Number of membranes per load cell,  Test Duration (s),  Test Temperature (C)
-0.00125663706,          10.0,               1.2,                    1,                                 60,                  22.0
+  - The number of data points over which a rolling average of the data applies (Data smoothing interval (# of points))

 test_conditions.csv file contains:
-  - The time at which the mass change measurement begins (Measurement Start time (24hr time))
+  - The time at which the flux measurement begins
-  - The transmembrane pressure at which the experiment is taking place (Pressure (PSI))
+  - The pressure over the measurement duraion

 Format:

 Measurement Start time (24hr time),Pressure
 19:23:00, 				            19.5
 18:56:00,			             	29.7
 18:31:00,				            39.7
 18:05:00,				            50.0

-config.csv file contains:
-  - Membrane type.
-Flat sheet and hollow fiber membranes should be labels FS and HF respectively.
-  - Number of load cells used to collect data
-  - Input pressure unit (bar or PSI or MPa)
-  - Data smoothing interval (s).
-The time interval over which the mass/volume data is smoothed to reduce noise

-Format:
-Membrane type (HF or FS),   Number of load cells,   Input pressure unit (bar or PSI or MPa),Data smoothing interval (s) HF,                         3,                      PSI,                                    10

 The time-mass data files must be named 'Channel_0.csv', 'Channel_1.csv', etc. and placed in the folder 'Data'.
-The time data column must contain a time formatted HH:MM:SS but does not matter if a date or fractional second is included or not.
-There must be exactly 1 mass measurement per second or an error may occur or testing interval will be inaccurate.
+The time data column must contain a time formatted HH:MM:SS but does not matter if a date, fractional second or additional data identifier is present or not.

-Format:
+Example format:
 Date,Weight [Bridge Input Ch:0 -> 1046 S/N:583686]
 2024-05-06 17:48:10.060226,284.226583810652
 2024-05-06 17:48:11.060226,284.228423359392